NathanZaldivar/Lockout_helper/README.md

 ## Printing manager tree

-This function will print the current selected users manager tree up to 3 positons above the current user, this implements the same command powershell command **Get-ADuser** but will only retrieve information on the users manager.
+This function will print the current selected users manager tree up to 3 positons above the current user, this uses the same powershell command **Get-ADuser** but will only retrieve information on the users manager.

 ![Capture](https://user-images.githubusercontent.com/72000765/138570716-7540573a-e7e9-4dba-97cd-0cd881ecea22.PNG)